orlandocali/predictor/context.md

 - Scoring recalculates automatically when match results or penalty winners change.
 - Leaderboard uses dynamic aggregation or materialized `RankingEntry` depending on scale.
 - Admin-only user creation for v1.
 No public sign-ups.
+### Leaderboard Scalability Strategy
+v1 leaderboard generation should use dynamic MongoDB aggregation.
+If leaderboard scale becomes a performance issue in the future:
+* rankings may become materialized/cached
+* recalculated asynchronously after score updates Premature optimization should be avoided in v1.

 ## 🗺️ Development Phases
 1. **Foundation**: Monorepo, Docker, CORS, auth scaffolding (✅ Done)